geseib/tgwwalk/README.md

 - NP2-_stack_name_-Private
 - P1-_stack_name_-Private
-- DCS1-_stack_name_\_Private

-1. For the **DCS1-_stack_name_-Public, where our NAT Gateway is, we need a special route.
-We already have a default route pointed at the Internet Gateway(IGW) to get to the internet, so we need a more specific route to route internally.
-Lets use the while rfc 1918 10.0.0.0/8 CIDR as that can only be internal.
-Follow the steps above for the **DCS1-_stack_name_-Public route table.
-Be sure not to alter the **0.0.0.0/0** route pointed to the IGW for this route table.
+1. For the **DCS1-_stack_name_-Public** and **DCS1-_stack_name_-Private** where our NAT Gateway is, we need a special route.
+We already have a default route pointed at the Internet Gateway(IGW) for the public and to the Nat Gateway(NGW) for the private to get to the internet, so we need a more specific entry to route internally.
+Lets use the rfc 1918 10.0.0.0/8 CIDR as that can only be internal and allows for future exapansion without changes.
+Follow the steps above for both Route tables.
+Be sure not to alter the **0.0.0.0/0** route pointed to the IGW org NGW for these route tables.

 1. Beacuse the Cloudformation template setup a Security Group to allow ICMP traffic from 10.0.0.0/8, we should now be able to test pings from lots of place.